-- RSU Acceleration.
+- (3) RSU Acceleration.
 All RSUs for all NEOs will immediately vest on a change in control of the Company, whether or not the officer's employment is terminated in connection with the change in control.
 Information regarding unvested RSUs held by the NEOs is set forth in the "Outstanding Equity Awards" table.
-The amounts in the table above represent the number of shares subject to unvested RSUs multiplied by a stock price of \$22.14 per share, which was the closing price of the Company's Class A common stock on August 30, 2019, the last trading day of fiscal 2019. - LTIP Performance Share Acceleration.
-Under the terms of the standard LTIP performance share award agreements, upon a Company sale, each NEO would receive a payout in an amount equal to the greater of (a) 100% of the target share amount, or (b) the payout calculated as if the performance period had ended on the last day of the Company's most recently completed fiscal quarter prior to the date of the Company sale, taking into account provisions in the award agreements for calculating performance for a shorter performance period and a partial year.
+The amounts in the table above represent the number of shares subject to unvested RSUs multiplied by a stock price of \$19.74 per share, which was the closing price of the Company's Class A common stock on August 31, 2020, the last trading day of fiscal 2020. - (4) LTIP Performance Share Acceleration.
+Under the terms of the standard LTIP performance share award agreements, upon a Company sale, each NEO would receive a payout in an amount equal to the greater of (a) 100% of the target share amount, or (b) the payout calculated as if the performance period had ended on the last day of the Company's most recently completed fiscal quarter prior to the date of the Company sale, taking into account provisions in the award agreements for calculating performance for a shorter perior and a partial year.
 The accelerated payouts would occur whether or not the officer's employment was terminated in connection with the Company sale.
-The amounts in the table above represent the value of outstanding LTIP performance share awards that would vest and be paid out pursuant to the terms of the award agreements on a Company sale based on a stock price of \$22.14 per share, which was the closing price of the Company's Class A common stock on August 30, 2019, the last trading day of fiscal 2019. - 280G Tax Gross-up Payment and Cut-Back.
+The amounts in the table above represent the value of outstanding LTIP performance share awards that would vest and be paid out pursuant to the terms of the award agreements on a Company sale based on a stock price of \$19.74 per share, which was the closing price of the Company's Class A common stock on August 31, 2020, the last trading day of fiscal 2020. - (5) 280G Tax Gross-up Payment and Cut-Back.
 If any payments to Ms. Lundgren and Messrs.
 Peach and Dyck in connection with a change in control are subject to the 20% excise tax on "excess parachute payments" as defined in Section 280G of the Code, the Company is required under the change-in-control agreements to make a tax gross-up payment to the NEO sufficient so that the NEO will receive benefits as if no excise tax were payable.
 However, for Messrs.
-Peach and Dyck there is a cut-back provision that provides that if the "parachute value" is less than so that the NEO will receive benefits as if no excise tax were payable.
-However, for wessrs.
-Peach and Dyck there is a cut-back provision that provides that if the parachute value is less than 110% of the Safe Harbor amount (as such terms are defined in the change-of-control agreement), no additional payment is required and the amounts payable to the NEO will be reduced to 2.99 times the NEO's "base amount."
+Peach and Dyck there is a cut-back provision that provides that if the "parachute value" is less than 110% of the Safe Harbor amount (as such terms are defined in the change-in-control agreement), no additional payment is required and the amounts payable to the NEO will be reduced to 2.99 times the NEO's "base amount."
 In 2011, the Committee approved a revised form of change-in-control agreement, which does not include any tax gross-up provisions, and this form has been used for agreements with Messrs.
 Henderson and Heiskell.
 The change-in-control agreements for each of Messrs.
-Henderson and Heiskell therefore do not provide for any tax gross-up payment, but do provide that if any payments to the NEO would be "excess parachute payments" the NEO's benefits would be cut-back to 2.99 times the NEO's "base amount" if it would result in a greater net after-tax benefit for the NEO.
+Henderson and Heiskell therefore do not provide for any tax gross-up payment, but do provide that if any payments to the NEO would be "excess parachute payments" the NEO's benefits would be cut-back to 2.99 times the NEO's "base amount."
+If it would result in a greater net after-tax benefit for the NEO.